StevenLiekens/BuildPackage/README.md

 TIP: you can set `NuGetToolPath` to `NuGet.exe` if it is available on your `PATH`.

 # MSBuild Parameter Reference
+Most (but not all) NuGet command line options can be customized by setting the value of a corresponding MSBuild property.

 | Property                              | Value                                                |
 | ------------------------------------- | ---------------------------------------------------- |
 | BuildPackage                          | Boolean.
 Default: True.                              |